 For DCI format 1_1, the PDSCH-to-HARQ-timing-indicator field values map to values for a number of slots indicated by higher layer parameter DL-data-DL-acknowledgement as defined in Table 9.2.3-1 from a set of number of slots provided by higher layer parameter Slot-timing-value-K1.

 For DCI format 1_0, the PDSCH-to-HARQ-timing-indicator field values map to {1, 2, 3, 4, 5, 6, 7, 8}.
-For a PDSCH reception in slot without an associated DCI format 1_0 or DCI format 1_1 detection and for HARQ-ACK transmission in a PUCCH, the UE transmits the PUCCH in slot unless the UE is provided higher layer parameter UL-DL-configuration-common, or higher layer parameter UL-DL-configuration-common-Set2 , or higher layer parameter UL-DL-configuration-dedicated indicating at least one symbol for the PUCCH transmission in slot as a downlink symbol.
+For a PDSCH reception in slot without an associated DCI format 1_0 or DCI format 1_1 detection and for HARQ-ACK transmission in a PUCCH, the UE transmits the PUCCH in slot wherein k is given in the numerology of the serving cell that will transmit PUCCH ,unless the UE is provided higher layer parameter UL-DL-configuration-common, or higher layer parameter UL-DL-configuration-common-Set2 , or higher layer parameter UL-DL-configuration-dedicated indicating at least one symbol for the PUCCH transmission in slot as a downlink symbol.

-If the UE detects a DCI format that does not include a PDSCH-to-HARQ-timing-indicator field and schedules a PDSCH reception over a number of symbols where the last symbol is within slot , the UE shall provide corresponding HARQ-ACK information in a PUCCH transmission within slot .
+If the UE detects a DCI format that does not include a PDSCH-to-HARQ-timing-indicator field and schedules a PDSCH reception over a number of symbols where the last symbol is within slot , the UE shall provide corresponding HARQ-ACK information in a PUCCH transmission within slot , wherein k is given in the numerology of the serving cell that will transmit PUCCH.

 HARQ-ACK transmission in a PUCCH is subject to the limitations for UE transmissions described in Subclause 11.1 and Subclause 11.1.1.